dushyant-goel/climate_regression_app/README.md

 We use **Linear Regression** and **Ridge Regression** to understand climate trends and build interpretable predictive models.

+The aim is **not** to show advance ML techniques but to take a deep dive into model tuning, evaluation and validation.

 ---

 ## Data Source